Smart Walkers in Discrete Space: Introduction

 Despite extensive research into these dynamics, most studies assume that all agents involved follow fixed, memory-less random-walk strategies.
 As anticipated above, this simplification overlooks scenarios where at least one agent can adapt strategically based on accumulated experience or environmental feedback.
 For the problem of book order forming in financial trading, it is clear that the updates are non random and follows a manifest tactical planning.
 Similarly, to make explicit reference to the second evocative example provided above, fencers do not relocate randomly but adjust their relative positions as reflecting the opponent's moves.
 To partially address this point and to take one step in the direction of accounting for strategic acting, we here consider the following scenario: one of the walkers implements an adaptive strategy, assimilated through reinforcement learning (RL)\cite{RL-An-Intro}.
 Specifically, we investigate qualitatively and quantitatively how the probability distribution of the first encounter changes (and the associated encounter times), as learning progresses.
 Reward is the crucial concept that shapes learning: the smart agents is given kudos (material or immaterial) in recompense for a somehow good performance, acting as positive reinforcement.
 For traders, higher rewards are gained when the encounter occur on the left most (resp. right most) portion of the lines, if the smart agent act as a buyer (resp. seller).
 As it could be guessed, non trivial change occurs when one walker transitions from a traditional stochastic policy to a learned, \textit{smart} policy.

-{We further provide novel insights into the learned strategies.
+Assuming the above as a minimal though representative setting, we elaborate on a robust and quantitative approach to assess the level of awareness acquired by the agents' upon training.
 Specifically, we propose entropy as a viable measure of the agents' capacity as induced by experience.
-More precisely, entropy emerges as a quantitative tool to evaluate the degree of sophistication of the chosen policies and the complexity of the task under analysis.} This perspective contrasts with the Maximum Entropy framework commonly used in RL \cite{han2021max}, which is not here addressed.
+More precisely, entropy emerges as a quantitative tool to evaluate the degree of sophistication of the chosen policies and the complexity of the task under analysis.
+This is indeed the main result that we intend to deliver, the two agents setting providing the ideal framework to quantitatively elaborate in the sought direction.
+Notice that the above perspective contrasts with the Maximum Entropy framework commonly used in RL \cite{han2021max}, which is not here addressed.
 That framework promotes exploration and robustness by explicitly incorporating policy entropy into the reward function.
 Unlike the Maximum Entropy framework, where increased entropy encourages exploration of diverse actions and states for greater adaptability, our entropy measurement is computed ex post from the policy tensor itself.
 Therefore, it does not influence the smart agent training process.

 Our contribution, thus, lies at the intersection of stochastic processes (Markov chains) and RL.
 We characterize how adaptive strategies influence meeting-time distributions and draw an intriguing connection with related entropy measures.
 To our knowledge, this integration of analytical meeting-time insights with RL-driven policy learning and entropy analysis constitutes a novel avenue of exploration.
 It enriches both theoretical understanding and practical implementations of adaptive pursuit.